 2. Consumer email and text alerts

 By monitoring the consumer’s mobile account access, normal activity can be recognized and anomalies, such as access from foreign countries, can be identified.
 The monitoring of online activity, which can be handled by AI fraud detection software, is an effective fraud detection technique.
-Also new fraud detection companies such as Paygilant or BioCatch, offering Passive Biometrics to combat mobile fraud.
+Also, new fraud detection companies such as Paygilant or BioCatch, offer Passive Biometrics to combat mobile fraud.

 4. Multi-channel fraud and suspicious activity monitoring

 A fraud monitoring solution has the following critical components: